-We are in the process of randomizing and dosing patients in our 64-week Phase 3 study of DTX301.
+We are currently randomizing and dosing patients in our 64-week Phase 3 study of DTX301.
 The patients in the study will be randomized 1:1 to DTX301 (1.7 x 10^13 GC/kg dose) or placebo.
 We plan to enroll approximately 50 patients 12 years of age and older.
 The co-primary endpoints are the percentage of patients who achieve a response, as measured by discontinuation or reduction in baseline disease management, and the 24-hour plasma ammonia levels.
+We expect to complete enrollment for the Phase 3 study in the first half of 2024.